Skip to Main Content

 Persistent Identifiers for Authors and Research

-A persistent identifier (PID) consists of a unique string of alphanumeric characters and serves as a reference link to a particular individual, object, or entity.
-It is recorded with an international registry and is maintained on an ongoing basis to ensure that it remains valid as a reference link over time.
-As such, a PID prevents the link rot problem and is widely adopted in the scholarly communication ecosystem to enable readers and researchers to find the referenced individual, object, or entity.
+A study by Pew Research Center states that "38% of webpages that existed in 2013 are no longer accessible a decade later."
+A PID is recorded with an international registry and is maintained on an ongoing basis to ensure that it remains valid as a reference link over time.
+As such, it prevents the link rot problem and is widely adopted in the scholarly communication ecosystem to enable readers and researchers to find the referenced individual, object, or entity.
 Common PIDs in scholarly communication include:

 • ORCID iD for researchers